1976 United States presidential election in Indiana

-The 1976 United States presidential election in Indiana was held on November 2, 1976.
+A presidential election was held in Indiana on November 2, 1976.
 Incumbent President Gerald Ford won the state of Indiana with 53% of the vote, carrying the state's 13 electoral votes.
 He defeated Democratic candidate Jimmy Carter in Indiana by a margin of 7.62 points.

 Ford won Indiana by a comfortable margin of 7.62%, making the state almost 10% more Republican than the nation at-large.
 Carter did, however, perform vastly better than George McGovern's performance in the previous election.
-Ford did well in the central and northern parts of the state, while Carter managed to keep the margin in the single digits by winning most of Southern Indiana.
+Ford did well in the central and northern parts of the state, while Carter managed to keep the margin within single digits by winning most of Southern Indiana.
 Vigo County, a national bellwether and home to Terre Haute, had supported the winner of the electoral college in all but two elections from 1888 to 2020, maintained its streak, voting for Carter by 2.3 percentage points, a similar margin to the nation as a whole.